falkr/ttm4175/pages/iot-http-json-2020.md

     return None
 ```

-As you see, these functions use the `self.server` attribute, which provides us access to the actual server instance.
+As you see, these functions use the `self.server` attribute, which provides access to the actual server instance.
 From there, we can access a variable `data` that is a dictionary so that we can store variables by name.
 I this way we can store data also between different calls of the `do_GET()` and `do_POST()` functions.

-Use these functions to store the temperature data in the server when they are sent via the sensor application and `do_GET()`, and to retrieve the temperature data when you want to answer a request done via `do_POST()`.
+To repeat and clarify:

+* `do_POST()` stores the temperature data submitted by the temperature sensor application,
+* `do_GET()` provides the website with the the data from the sensor and the air temperature obtained from the forecast.